← Back to Stories

 Key details reported by multiple sources:

-• Victoria Police confirmed they were not aware of any threats made towards the event, and the decision to cancel was made by the venue
+• Victoria Police confirmed the venue cancelled the event but were not aware of any threats made against the venue

-• Victoria Police stated they would maintain a presence in the Moonee Ponds area due to potential protest activity
+• Victoria Police maintained a presence in Moonee Ponds due to potential protest activity

 Points of Difference